wagerfield/onno/docs/api.md

 <Button bst="secondary" theme={theme} />
 ```

-Onno ships with a [few variant functions](render-functions.md#variant) to get you started.
+Onno ships with some common [variant functions](render-functions.md#variant) to get you started.

 ## `compose`

 The `compose` function takes an array of `render` functions and returns a _composed_ `render` function.

-When the _composed_ `render` function is called with some `props` it will iterate over the array of `render` functions and call them each in turn with the provided `props`.
+When the _composed_ `render` function is called with some `props` it iterates over the array of `render` functions that were passed to it and calls them each in turn with the provided `props`.

 The arrays of style objects returned from each `render` function are then merged and returned.